 We can all learn to practice compassion and enjoy the many wonderful benefits that come from doing so.
 And today I will share with you 8 ways that are meant to open your heart so you can practice compassion, not just towards others, but also towards yourself.

-How to Practice Compassion
+8 Simple Ways to Practice Compassion

 Stillness is all about being fully present in your body, and mindful of all that is.
 When you are in a place of stillness, you See things with different eyes.
 You are aware of everything that happens to you and all around you.
 And it seems as though every person that comes your way, and every little thing you do, reveal their sacredness to you.